Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Do your job

 The temptation to "slow-walk" your work might be intense.
 You might feel as if your efforts are totally wasted, given the turn your organization has taken.
-But if you demonstrate anything less than an acceptable effort, and failure does ultimately occur, you could be held accountable, even if that is unjustified.
+But if you put forth anything less than an acceptable effort, and failure does ultimately occur, you could be held accountable, even if that is unjustified.

-Although an acceptable level of effort is the wise course, you need not demonstrate the high levels of performance for which you have become known — if you have become so known.
+Although an acceptable level of effort is the wise course, you need not put forth the high levels of performance for which you have become known — if you have become so known.
 "Do your job" means more than the bare minimum, but only enough so that you won't be seen as contributing to the inevitable failure.
 And "Do your job" also means knowing what is not your job — knowing what is someone else's job, and letting him or her do theirs.

 Stay away from the battlefield…